Skip to content

 Keep private execution where it belongs.

-Some capabilities should run on a tenant machine, private network, or customer-owned provider account.
-A local connector owns execution.
+Some capabilities should run on your machine, private network, or provider account.
+Your connector owns execution.
 General Augment owns the policy, approvals, audit, redaction, and tool surface.

 Local Mac